shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 - Connection to Discord API
 - Connection to Codeforces API
-- Connection to AtCoder API
+- Connection to AtCoder Problems API

 To check the health of your bot: